RRZE-HPC/DisCostiC-Sim/README.md

 `SOR`          |    Gauss-Seidel Successive Over-Relaxation solver `HPCG`               | High Performance Conjugate Gradients

 The following `kernel_mode` is exclusively offered for the flexibility of the framework; the simulator's prediction remains unaffected by the selection of the `kernel_mode`.
-Further explanation of this mode canbe found in the [📝 Code blueprint as DisCostiC input](#DSEL) section.
+Further explanation of this mode can be found in the Essential DisCostiC routines](#essential-routines) section.

 `kernel_mode`                 | Integrated tool | Description
 --------------------- | ------------- | -------------